What Can You do about a Loose Tooth?

 Can your Loose Tooth be Saved?

-Extensive cleaning from your dental professional, treatment for a tooth abscess, splinting, or a bite adjustment may be used to try and save your loose tooth.
-If the damage is extensive however, you will likely need a tooth replacement; either a dental bridge or dental implant to replace the tooth you’ve lost.
+Depending on the seriousness of your infection you may need to take steps to reverse the issue.
+This includes deep cleaning, treatment for a tooth abscess, splinting, or a bite adjustment to save your loose tooth.
+If the damage is extensive, however, you will likely need a tooth replacement; either a dental bridge or dental implant to replace the tooth you’ve lost.

-The doctors and staff at The Colorado Center for Implant and Prosthetic Dentistry are available to help you determine effective solutions to all of your dental problems.
+Dr. Kaushal Dhawan and staff at The Colorado Center for Implant and Prosthetic Dentistry are available to help you determine effective solutions to all of your dental problems.
 If you would like more information from your Littleton area Prosthodontist, please call to make an appointment today.